Artpop: Featured artists

+Composition

-Music and lyrics
+Music

-Critical commentary has noted Artpop as an EDM and synth-pop album.
-It was further described as "coherently channeling R&B, techno, disco, and rock music" by Billboard.
+Critics have described Artpop as an EDM and synth-pop album.
+Billboard further described it as "coherently channeling R&B, techno, disco, and rock music".
 Its electronic landscape was initially tailored for Born This Way before Gaga and Fernando Garibay opted for a rock-influenced sound.
-Sal Cinquemani from Slant Magazine claimed Gaga "continues to be a student" of Madonna as she mirrors Confessions on a Dance Floor (2005) and "Holiday" (1983) with songs such as "Applause" and "Fashion!", and further saw Artpop as a pastiche of Gaga's previous efforts.
+Sal Cinquemani of Slant Magazine stated that Gaga "continues to be a student" of Madonna as she mirrors Confessions on a Dance Floor (2005) and "Holiday" (1983) with songs such as "Applause" and "Fashion!" and further saw Artpop as a pastiche of Gaga's previous efforts.
 Adam Markovitz, writing for Entertainment Weekly, echoed this thought, writing that "most of the songs here would fit right in" with The Fame (2008) and Born This Way.
-Mof Gimmers from The Quietus noticed a "tremendous juggernaut of pop" within the album's frame, while Helen Brown of The Daily Telegraph quipped "it's like wandering drunk around a vast, labyrinthine club, and peering into a disorienting series of darkened rooms in which she tries on various musical genres as if they were hats" in reference to the album's busy soundscape.
+Mof Gimmers of The Quietus noticed a "tremendous juggernaut of pop" within the album's frame, while Helen Brown of The Daily Telegraph quipped "it's like wandering drunk around a vast, labyrinthine club, and peering into a disorienting series of darkened rooms in which she tries on various musical genres as if they were hats" in reference to the album's busy soundscape.
 Ben Kelly from Attitude described Artpop as a "relentless odyssey of electronic sounds" pierced by "strong melodic refrains".
 Aizlewood of the London Evening Standard said it was built to inspire "hair-waving, body-shaking routines at stadium shows", pinpointing "stentorian keyboards, clattering electro-percussion and thumping backbeats" as the bedrock of the album's production.

 Songs

-The lyrics and Gaga's vocal delivery in the songs "Venus" and "Fashion!" were likened to the work of David Bowie (pictured left), while "Sexxx Dreams" drew comparisons to the music of Prince (right).
+Gaga's vocal delivery and lyrics in "Venus" and "Fashion!" were likened to the work of David Bowie (pictured in 1974).

+"Sexxx Dreams" drew comparisons to the music of Prince (pictured in 2008).

-The album begins with "Aura", a mariachi and EDM song, that has influences from dubstep and Middle Eastern music.
+The album begins with "Aura", a mariachi and EDM song that is influenced by dubstep and Middle Eastern music.
 It opens with Western-style guitars, Gaga's distorted vocals, and a "maniacal laugh".
-Throbbing beats lead to the chorus, in which Gaga asks: "Do you wanna see the girl who lives behind the aura, behind the aura?".
+Throbbing beats lead to the chorus, in which Gaga asks, "Do you wanna see the girl who lives behind the aura, behind the aura?"
 She explained that in the song she expresses that just because she wears a lot of "visual fashion", "[it] doesn't mean that there is not sort of the same person underneath."
 These "veils" are protecting her creativity, and her "Aura" is the way that she deals with her "insanity".
-The album continues with "Venus", a track that shows "retro-futuristic themes", and presents Bowie-esque lyrics about a psychedelic journey.
+The album continues with "Venus", a track that shows "retro-futuristic themes" and presents Bowie-esque lyrics about a psychedelic journey.
 It mentions Venus, the Roman goddess of love, the eponymous planet, and sexual intercourse.
 It is a synth-pop and dance-pop song.
-Gaga said that the song is "about finding faith in other places, in the beyond", and also "about sex in the most mythological way."
+Gaga said the lyrics are "about finding faith in other places, in the beyond", and also "about sex in the most mythological way."